handbook

 Honor Code

 As students of Fideles Christian School, we agree to do what is right, to speak the truth, and to strive for integrity and Christ-like behavior in all that we do.
-Therefore, we will not be involved in lying, cheating, stealing, disruptive behavior or illegal activity on or off campus.
-Violations of the honor system in matters pertaining to any facet of school life can result in consequences that lead toward expulsion.
+Therefore, we will not be involved in lying, cheating, stealing, disruptive behavior, or any other immoral or illegal activity on or off campus.
+Violations of the honor system in matters pertaining to any facet of school life can result in suspension or immediate expulsion.

 Student Code of Conduct